mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 and the ship moved through it, achieving travel distances akin to those achieved using Jump drives or other FTL engines or jump gates.
-However, the distances that can be achieved through folding space are dependent on both the ship’s tonnage and the psionic reserves of the integrated psion.
+However, the distances that can be achieved through folding space are dependent on both the ship's tonnage and the psionic reserves of the integrated psion.

 The maximum tonnage any psion can move through folded space is